rachitpoudel101/Vendora-Backend/README.md

-# Stationary Management System
+# Vendora

-This project is a Django-based Stationary Management System designed to handle inventory, billing, user management, notifications, and supplier management for a stationary business.
+This project is a Django-based ERP Driven Inventory Management System designed to handle inventory, billing, user management, notifications, and supplier management for a stationary business.

 ## Project Structure